 Oops!
 Something went wrong while submitting the form

 It’s important to remember that individuals are taxed on the state and federal level.
-As such, tax fraud can occur either as a state felony or a federal felony.
+As such, fraud can occur either as a state felony or a federal felony.
 In either situation, the investigation into the alleged wrongdoing will most likely be headed by a specialized unit.

 On the state level, these cases are most often investigated and prosecuted by the Oklahoma Attorney General’s office.
 On the federal level, the cases are usually investigated by agents for the Internal Revenue Service (IRS) and prosecuted by the United States Attorney for the federal district in which the criminal activity occurred.